 What about additional charges during the year?

-- If your child incurs costs for non-compulsory activities (such as private music lessons or overseas tours) these fees can be added to your direct debit deduction, or you can choose to pay these additional fees separately by cash, cheque, credit card or via EFT into our bank account.
+- Student costs for non-compulsory activities (such as private music lessons or overseas tours), these fees can be added to your direct debit deduction, or you may choose to pay these additional fees separately by cash, cheque, credit card or via online direct deposit.

-- We usually review the amount of direct debit deductions in June and will contact you if the amount needs to increase due to additional fees.
+- We aim to review the number of direct debit deductions mid-year, and will contact you if the amount needs to increase due to additional fees.

-- You will receive statements that will bring any additional fees to your attention and these statements will inform you of any changes and increases to total school fees.
+- You will receive regular statements that will inform you of any changes and increases to total fees following any additional charges.

 - Additional charges are not subject to discounts.